 The locals are lovely

-Do you have any tips of your own for a first-time traveller?
+Do you have any tips of your own for a first-time traveler?
 Let us know in the comments below.